-The UK left the EU at 23:00 on Thursday 31st December 2020.
-The UK-EU trade agreement, which contains new rules for living, working and trading, will take affect at that time.
-The BFC continues to communicate with government to emphasise the importance of clarity and support for businesses.
+The UK-EU trade agreement, which contains new rules for living, working and trading, is now in place.
+The BFC continues to communicate with the government to emphasise the importance of clarity and support for businesses in the fashion industry around key policy areas including Talent, Trade, Intellectual Property and Funding, further details of key issues can be found on the Government Relations page.

-The government has prepared a number of checklists to prepare, the fashion industry sits between two of these, so we recommend you look at both:
+The government has prepared a number of checklists to support business, the fashion industry sits between two of these, so we recommend you look at both:

 Consumer goods: Find out more here